Skip to main content Skip to footer

 Procurement Act 2023 and our suppliers

 The Procurement Act 2023 is the largest overhaul of procurement legislation in a generation and is mandatory for all public contracting authorities, including us.
-It went live on Monday 24 February 2025, and aims to bring great benefits to both the public sector and suppliers, drive innovation, deliver better outcomes and embed transparency right through the commercial lifecycle, so everyone can access procurement data and see how public money is spent.
+It aims to bring great benefits to both the public sector and suppliers, drive innovation, deliver better outcomes and embed transparency right through the commercial lifecycle, so everyone can access procurement data and see how public money is spent.

 This represents a significant change to procurement, tendering and to contract management in the public sector.
 If you are a company that tenders for contracts, framework agreements or are part of a dynamic purchasing system then learning more about the new legislation is a must.